telerik/blazor-docs/components/wizard/events.md

 The `OnFinish` event fires when the Done button of the Wizard is clicked.

->caption Handle the `ValueChanged` event of the Wizard.
+>caption Handle the `OnFinish` event of the Wizard.
 The result from the snippet below.

 ![OnFinish](images/onfinish-example.gif)